 The Association and our member institutions believe that RUFADAA is an appropriate step forward to address the issue of digital assets after death.
 The full model law establishes a framework under which fiduciaries can meet their obligations while recognizing the privacy obligations other third parties must meet.
-These protections only exist when the legislation is adopted in its full form.
+These protections only exist when the legislation is adopted in its full form as reflected in H 1855.